Deadline for oral Monday 10 of February 2020

 Send it to Mathieu.Rouault at uct.ac.za.
 Subject: NTC symposium abstract

-Save the document in word format (no pdf) with your name first followed by oral or poster (i.e.ThomsonOralSessionN.doc) for abstract and ThomsonSessionNExtendedAbstract.doc for extended abstract.
-N being the session you think fits the best.
+Save the document in word format with your name followed by ThomsonSessionNExtendedAbstract.doc for extended abstract.
+N being the session number you are in.

 Details of sessions can be found below